neonlabsorg/neon-evm.docs/docs/developing/integrate/middleware/the-graph.md

 :::

 - Smart contract address on Neon EVM
-- ABI file for deployed contract
+- ABI file for the deployed contract
 - Graph CLI: see [The Graph docs](https://thegraph.com/docs/en/cookbook/quick-start)

 ## Neon EVM-specific deviations

 On the Solana blockchain, data accounts are used to temporarily store data, with a history of days.
 While on the Ethereum blockchain, data is stored within smart contracts.
 Neon EVM offers an intermediate approach by storing Solana account data for an extended period to support tracing services.

-This means that The Graph may not be able to aquire all data according to the block number assigned.
-It is important that endusers consider what data they wish to extract and store from the API service provided by their subgraph for future use.
+This means that The Graph may not be able to acquire all data according to the block number assigned.
+It is important that end users consider what data they wish to extract and store from the API service provided by their subgraph for future use.

 ## Introduction